equintanilla/bundler-js/README.md

 `opts.shouldWriteSourceMaps` whether or not you want source maps

-`opts.includePolyfill` whether or not you want polyfill to be included

 `opts.errorHook` function that would be called if an error event occurs at  any piping of the stream process